-Another thing I have learned through my current home buying process is to utilize brokers to get the best rates on your other expenses, which is putting more money in my pocket.
+Another thing I learned through my home buying process was to utilize brokers to get the best rates on your other expenses, which is putting more money in my pocket.

 She was able to get me a package deal with a reputable company for $600 less per year for a combined policy!
 Since she did not work for any particular insurance company, she was able to run quotes from them and negotiate a better deal than I could get simply going online or calling my insurance company myself.